 - Combine the lettuce, tomatoes, avocado, green onions and red onion in a mixing bowl.
 Add the noodles; toss to incorporate.

-- For the dressing: In a 1-cup measuring cup or small bowl, whisk together the oil, vinegar, lime juice, maple syrup, garlic, sesame seeds, salt and pepper.
+- For the dressing: In a 1-cup measuring cup or small bowl, whisk together the oil, vinegar, lime juice, maple syrup, garlic, sesame seeds, and salt.
 You can also place the ingredients in a small glass jar with a tight fitting lid and shake to combine.
 Pour over the soba noodle salad mixture and toss to coat evenly.
 Taste, and adjust the seasoning as needed.

 - Divide the salad mixture among individual bowls.
 Garnish with cilantro and sesame seeds.
 Serve right away.